zapmal/noted/mobile/README.md

 ## Configuration

-> You need to have installed globally expo.
-If you haven't, just run `npm i expo-cli -g`, and then create an account in [expo](https://expo.io/) and use it in `expo login`.
+> You need to have expo installed.
+In case you don't, just run `npm i expo-cli -g`, and then create an account in [expo](https://expo.io/) and use it in `expo login`.